openxrlab/xrmocap/docs/en/estimation/mview_mperson_end2end_estimator.md

 ## Run

-Inside `run()`, there are three major steps of estimation, and details of each step are shown in the diagram below.
+Inside `run()`, there are three major steps of estimation, and details of each step are shown below.

-### Step0: estimate perception2d
+### Step0: estimate keypoints3d

-In this step, we perform a top-down keypoints2d estimation, detect bbox2d by `bbox_detector`, and detect keypoints2d in every bbox by `kps2d_estimator`.
-You can choose the model and weight you like by modifying the config file.

-### Step1: establish cross-frame and cross-person associations
-In this step, we match the keypoints2d across views by `associator` and add temporal tracking and filtering.
-For recommended configs on `associator`, you can check out the [README.md](../../../configs/mvpose_tracking/README.md)
+In this step, we process the multi-view RGB images with a configured `image_pipeline` and prepare the calibrated camera parameters as the meta data.
+With input images, meta data and pretrained model prepared, keypoint3d can be predicted in an end-to-end manner.

+For more information relevant to pretrained model preparation and model inference, please refer to the [evaluation tutorial](../tools/eval_model.md).

-### Step2: estimate keypoints3d
+### Step1: optimize keypoints3d

-In this step, we split the estimation into three sub-steps: point selection, triangulation and optimization.
-Every sub-step can be skipped by passing `None` in config except triangulation.
-We use cascaded point selectors in `point_selectors` to select 2D points from well-calibrated views, for triangulation.
-After multi-view triangulation, in the third sub-step, we use cascaded keypoints3d optimizers in `kps3d_optimizers` to optimize keypoints3d.
+In this step, we apply some post-processing optimizers to the predicted keypoint3d, such as removing duplicate keypoint3d, adding tracking identities, optimizing the trajectory and interpolation for the missing points.

-### Step3: estimate smpl
+### Step2: estimate smpl

 In this step, we estimate SMPL parameters from keypoints3d.
 For details of smpl fitting, see [smplify doc](../../../docs/en/model/smplify.md).